In this article

 - What problem are they trying to solve when they watch videos on YouTube?

 - How do they engage with this content?
-Do they simply watch the video, do they give it a like, do they leave a comment?
+Do they simply watch the video, do they give it a like, or do they leave a comment?

 Key takeaway: By understanding what motivates people to use YouTube and how your brand fits into their habits, you’re better equipped to provide that kind of content for them.